DahnM20/ai-flow/README.md

 When your flow is complete, you have the option to run it as is or create a custom layout focusing on the most interesting parts.

+Here is an example of layout, the underlying flow retrieve a youtube transcript and ask GPT for a markdown summary and interesting quotes :

 ![layout-view](assets/layout.png)